Most Slack workspaces usually start with

 #random channels, and grow from there.
 In the past, we’ve talked about the importance of channel naming conventions, which go a long way in helping teams improve their organization, discoverability and transparency.

 You might know that you can create channels for specific projects or departments, but part of the beauty of channels is how they can break down barriers to communication across an entire organization.
-Here are suggestions for five types of channels most any workplace can add to make employees’ lives simpler, more pleasant, and more productive.
+Here are suggestions for five types of channels most any workplace can add to make employees’ lives simpler, more inclusive and more productive.